Welcome to TheCareerMaker.com

 I bring over 21 years of experience as an Executive Coach, helping hundreds of people, from recent college graduates to CEO’s, maximize their true career potential.
 During that time, I worked for four of the largest consulting, outplacement, and e-cruiting companies in America in Seattle, San Diego, and Kansas City.

-Ever been in this situation?
+Have you ever lost your job?
+If not, you will.
 You have no cash flow, and you’re surviving on savings and help from friends and family.
 The fear and uncertainty of when you’ll be reemployed are crushing on you and your family.
 The biggest frustration is the SILENCE; your phone never rings – even after weeks and months of looking.

 You have done everything you know how to do, and nothing so far has worked.
 The fear of the unknown, the embarrassment, the lack of self-worth and self-doubt are mounting.
 You’re desperate and ready to take any job just to support your family.
 How much longer can you afford to stay in this insane holding pattern; doing the same thing over and over again, while expecting a different result?
 There must be a better way!